If you think someone is overdosing, call 911 immediately.

 If you need drug or counseling treatment at any time, you can call this toll-free number: 1-800-662-HELP (4357).

 The journey away from opioid misuse starts one step at a time.
 Together, we can curb the crisis.

-If you have insurance, ask your insurer whether it has a network of preferred providers, or contact your local CSB to see whether it accepts your insurance.
+If you have insurance, ask your insurer whether it has a network of preferred providers, or contact your local Community Services Board (CSB) to see whether it accepts your insurance.

 For those without insurance, your local CSB can still provide needed services, on a sliding fee scale.
 Learn about your eligibility for low-cost or no-cost health insurance at CoverVA.org.

 Following are guidelines to consider as you seek options for effective, high-quality treatment.
 One indicator of quality is the ability to get an appointment quickly — within 48 hours.

 Accreditation: Find out by calling or researching online whether the program is accredited.
 It should be licensed or certified by the state, and staff members should have received training in treatment of substance use and mental disorders and be licensed or registered in the state.